Level (video games): Hidden features

 Level designers sometimes make hidden rooms and areas that usually require more effort for the player to reach or to notice.
 These usually give some additional rewards, such as ammo or powerups.
 They serve to induce players to explore.
 Sometimes, they serve as easter eggs, containing messages such as the level designers' names or pictures, or political or humorous messages.
 One of the first games with a 3D engine to feature hidden features was Wolfenstein 3D, where certain walls could be pushed to reveal hidden passages.

 Sometimes, a whole level may be designed as a secret level.

 Bonus stage

-A bonus stage (also known as a bonus level or bonus round) is a special level within a video game designed to reward the player or players, and typically allows the player to collect extra points or power-ups.
+A bonus stage (also known as a bonus level, special stage or bonus round) is a special level within a video game designed to reward the player or players, and typically allows the player to collect extra points or power-ups.
 Bonus stage either have no enemies or hazards, or replace the normal penalties for being struck by enemies or hazards with simply being thrown out of the bonus stage.
 Many bonus stages need to be activated or discovered in some manner, or certain conditions must be satisfied to access them.
 Otherwise, they appear after the player has completed a certain number of regular stages.